Florida State Road 539: History

 State Road 539 was previously designated as Florida State Road 35A, a suffixed alternate of State Road 35, and one of the two hidden state roads of U.S. Route 98.
 Historically, the route that became SR 35A also included Old Dade City Highway, and ran as far north as Branchborough.
 In fact, it even crossed US 98 and looped back across from the intersection with Pasco County Road 54, leading to Pasco County Road 35A.
 By the late-1960's, SR 35A was extended south towards Lake Wire, and then south across the railroad tracks to West Main Street and West Lemon Street, both of which are former US BUS 92/SR 600.
 When that route was downgraded as a county road in the late-1970's, the segment south of I-4 was redesignated SR 539.
 The southern terminus was truncated to Lake Wire when FL 563 was extended south into Lakeland Civic Center.

 The route was realigned in the late-2000's as part of the construction for the western extension of SR 548, and two of the former segments of SR 539 were converted into local streets known as "People's Lane" north of the Lakeland In-Town Bypass, and "Prospect Street" south of the bypass.
 Both segments became dead-end streets upon their encounters with the embankments for SR 548.
+Prospect Street was eliminated as part of the construction of the Prospect Lake Wire Apartment complex, currently scheduled to open in late summer of 2024.